manda-linda/protractor-errors/README.md

 # protractor-error

 A Jasmine wrapper for re-running failed Jasmine tests in Protractor.
-In the current state, this test runner identifies errors based on the spec description.
-If your test suite has collisions in spec descriptions, then the errors run will re-run all specs that match the description.

 # install